 For questions on open access publishing at Brill please contact openaccess@brill.com, or get in contact with us.
 More information is also available via Brill's website.

-A read and publish agreement with Bristol University Press / Policy Press allows corresponding authors at Essex to publish original peer reviewed research open access within their hybrid journal titles.
+Our read and publish agreement with Bristol University Press / Policy Press allows corresponding authors at Essex to publish original peer reviewed research open access within their hybrid journal titles.
 To make use of this deal, once your paper has been accepted email bup-journals@bristol.ac.uk to claim open access.
-Please include details of your submission in the email, and use your University of Essex email address.
+Please include details of your submission in the email, use your University of Essex email address, and confirm your affiliation within your message.
 More information for authors, including the journals that are covered by the deal, is available via Bristol University Press' FAQ page.
-If you have any further questions, please get in touch with the Library's Research Support Team, or the Institutional Repository Team.
+If you have any further questions, please get in touch with us.

 Our read and publish deal with Cambridge University Press allows you to make your publication open access in gold and hybrid CUP journals at no extra cost to you.
 To be eligible, you must be a corresponding author, and must be accepted for publication in one of these CUP journals.
 You must also have been accepted for publication between 1 January 2021, and 31 December 2024.